China mounts detailed defence of South China Sea reclamation

 China occupied Mischief Reef in 1995.
 The October photos showed two structures, including a three-storey building sitting on an atoll.

-(Additional reporting by David Brunnstrom in TOKYO, Greg Torode in HONG KONG; Manny Mogato in MANILA and Arshad Mohammed in WASHINGTON; Editing by Dean Yates and Steve Orlofsky)
+(Additional reporting by David Brunnstrom in TOKYO, Greg Torode in HONG KONG and Manny Mogato in MANILA; Editing by Dean Yates)